pneumatikos11/pneumatikos11.github.io/content/Portfolio.md

 - Engaged with High School to aid in the development of a suitable curriculum to introduce robotics to children starting from Grade 4

 # VOLUNTEER WORK
-## Academic City University College - Accra.
+## cademic City University College - Accra.
 (August 2021, May 2022)

 - Adopted a practical experience for tutoring over 100 high school students programming concepts and basics of C and python programming
 - Spearheaded practical projects on developing a number-guessing game and a user information collection system
 ## First Lego League - Ghana.
 (May 2021)
 ### Robotics Referee

 # AWARDS & HONOURS
 - Academic City University College, Academic Excellence Award (December 2021)
 - Academic City University College, Best Mechanical, Industrial and Systems Engineering Student (December 2021)
 - Academic City University College, Dean's List Honors (December 2021)

 # SOME PROJECTS
 ## Sustain City Project, Design Engineer (June 2021 - Present)

 - Supported colleagues in planning and launching a campaign and collected over 300kg bottles for recycling to promote sustainability